perwin/s4g_barfractions/README.md

    in the data/ subdirectory (note that running this will required downloading the GZ2 SDSS metadata table from the GZ data site; see notes in the data/external/ subdirectory).

+## How to Generate Figures and Analyses from the Paper

+1. Download this repository (some individual notebooks can be run with only a subset of the data files and code, but it's simpler just to work with the entire set of files).

+2. Run the Python notebooks (`s4gbars_main.ipynb`, `s4gbars_barsizes.ipynb`, `s4gbars_simulated_surveys.ipynb`)
+to re-generate the figures, or to experiment with alternative versions.

+3. To re-run the SDSS survey simulations, use the `make_simulated_surveys.py` script, which will regenerate the output `sim_*` files in data/ subdirectory (using the same random seed as was used for the paper).
+To change the random seed for the simulations, edit the `make_simulated_surveys.py` script and change the value assigned to the `randomSeed` variable; to use the current time as the seed, set `randomSeed = None`.

+4. To re-do the logistic regression analyses, run the R notebook `s4gbars_R_logistic_regression.ipynb`.